 Service dogs may not be for everyone, as they can be expensive and are not covered by insurance.
 However, they can provide an essential service for people with mobility issues, and they make an excellent best friend.
 To find out more about service dogs and getting one yourself, visit:

-From dogs and cats to fish and birds, owning an animal may help people with MS in a variety of ways.
+Owning a pet, for instance a dog, may help people with MS in a variety of ways.
 Keep in mind that different animals have different energy levels and different needs.
 Have fun with your new best friend, and get ready to enjoy the power of a pet!